 - Gather your materials.
 You will need bolts, nuts and a sharpie.
 A fine tip one would be best but mine was dried out and I’d already told my son we were doing a project so I used my huge one.
 Also my nuts and bolts are matte not glossy which makes the sharpie stay on better.
 Please test yours out to make sure it adheres before playing.

 - Write out simple CVC ( consonant vowel consonant) words on the end of the bolt.
 We did cat, rug, tub, top, jar and bug.
 This could easily be adapted for younger children by writing uppercase letters on the bolt and matching lowercase ones on the bolts.

 - Write the letters on the bolt.
 You can chose to only use a handful of bolts and make your child take them off one bolt to use on another word or make multiple copies of the same letter on different nuts.
 I decided only one copy of each letter because I was trying my hardest to get my son to work his fingers putting the nuts on and off.

 - Invite your word builder and go for it.
-The first thing he was to me was ‘ How about we do this together.
+The first thing he said to me was ‘ How about we do this together.
 I will do the spelling, find the letters and you can screw them on. ” Nice try buddy.
 No. Don’t forget to put the letters on right side up.
 You must pay attention to which way they are on or your bug will look like bng … my son had to unscrew , flip it and screw it back on.

 - Soon he had the hang of it and I felt good knowing he was working on his fine motor skills.
 He told me the words were too easy so I am going to get longer bolts and give him a bigger challenge soon.